 Mistaking an Incomplete Spinal Cord Injury for a Complete One

 Immediately after a spinal cord injury, a process called spinal shock can occur.
-Spinal shock describes the complete loss of reflexes and movement in areas at or below the level of spinal cord injury.
+Spinal shock describes the complete loss of reflexes and movement below the level of spinal cord injury.

-It’s caused by biochemical processes that occur after an SCI that attempt to heal the spinal cord.
-However, they’re also very harmful to the spinal cord and result in oxidation, reduced blood flow, swelling, inflammation, and cell deaths.
+It’s caused by biochemical processes that occur after an SCI and result in oxidation, reduced blood flow, swelling, inflammation, and cell deaths.

-Essentially, swelling exacerbates and restricts blood flow in the spinal cord, resulting in loss of reflexes.
+When swelling exacerbates, blood flow in the spinal cord gets restricted, resulting in loss of reflexes.

 Fortunately, spinal shock is a temporary condition that lasts anywhere between a few days to a few months.
-Reflexes will gradually start to return as swelling dies down and blood flow is restored.
+Reflexes can gradually start to return as swelling dies down and blood flow is restored.

 However, during spinal shock, many SCI patients mistake the temporary loss of motor control with complete spinal cord injuries,